amplitude/amplitude-docs/content/collections/audiences/computations.md

 * **Aggregation**: This property type aggregates the sum, minimum, maximum, or average of the values of an event property over a defined period of time.
 * **First/last value**: This property type includes only the first or last value of the selected property in charts.

+{{partial:admonition type='note'}}
-**NOTE:** Computations are available for standard event properties only.
+Computations are available for standard event properties only.
 They are not available for merged, derived, or transformed properties.
+{{/partial:admonition}}

 ## Create a computed property